Code of Conduct for Professional and Service Fraternities and Sororities

 - Each Greek-letter Professional and Service organization must be affiliated with a national fraternity or sorority either as a colony or chapter, and each colony or chapter must have a Shepherd University faculty/staff advisor and an alumni advisor.
 (No local chapters are permitted.)

-- Greek lettered Professional and Service fraternities must be members of the Professional Greek Council (PGC) and All-Greek Council (AGC).
+- Greek lettered Professional and Service fraternities must be members of the All-Greek Council (AGC).

 - Greek letter Professional and Service fraternities and sororities must be advised by the Office of Fraternity & Sorority Life and must adhere to the policies outlined by this office.